Discover free films for watching, discussing and exploring filmmaking.

 The Into Film Awards are back once more, as we again set out to find the best young filmmakers, reviewers, film clubs and teachers using film in the classroom - this year with the support of media partner Guardian Teacher Network and education partner NATE.

-The Into Film Awards are the perfect opportunity to test your creative talents and try your hand at filmmaking in the classroom or as part of your Into Film Club.
+The Into Film Awards, taking place on Tuesday 13 March at BFI Southbank in London, is the perfect opportunity to test your creative talents and try your hand at filmmaking in the classroom or as part of your Into Film Club.
 Whether or not you've tried your hand at filmmaking before, we have a host of hints, tips and resources to help you on your way, from our mini filmmaking guides through to our iPad filmmaking and stop motion animation guides, and many more.
 Get inspired by checking out all of our filmmaking resources here.